jasonr-alex/Predictive-Modeling-for-Crop-Selection/README.md

 ```
 ### Results & Visualizations:

-#### Preprocessing:
+#### Preprocessing
 For Logistic Regression and for classification models in general, it's important to scale your data so that the model treats all features fairly.
 Scaling is also important as it assists with convergence.
-Model tuning was also performed.
+The training dataset was also checked to see if there was a balanced distribution of the number of crops; imbalance can affect the prediction outcomes for the model.

   - [x] StandardScaler() to scale the data.
-  - [x] Selection of lbfgs for small-to-medium datasets.
+  - [x] Balance trained dataset

-  - [x] Maximum iterations for training set to 500
+#### Results